btnwilson/ChemotherapyABM/README.md

 # Chemotherapy Simulation Agent-Based Model

 ## About the Project
 This project is designed to create a flexible framework for simulating cancer growth and the effects of chemotherapy treatments.
 The simulation is built around three interconnected classes: Cell, Tissue, and Extracellular Matrix (ECM).
 The model is structured with tunable parameters that reflect real-world biological processes, allowing for detailed exploration of how cancer cells grow, mutate, and respond to treatments like chemotherapy.
-This model only simulates a 2d cross-section of tissue with a simple vasculature arrangement of a single vessel in the center of the tissue.
+This model  simulates a 2d cross-section of tissue with a simple vasculature arrangement of a single vessel in the center of the tissue.

 Link to a video of a sample simulation: https://drive.google.com/file/d/1985RiKLGS9Euhnk-zc5zrYwsXYemF6OW/view?usp=sharing

 ### Overview of the Components
 The simulation uses a multilayered network of the previously mentioned classes:

-- Cell: Represent the individual biological units within the tissue.
+- Cell: Represents the individual biological units within the tissue.
 Each cell is characterized by its position in the tissue matrix, whether it is normal or cancerous, and a set of biological properties such as mutation probability, resistance to death, recovery rate, and invasion probability.
 The cells interact with each other and their environment and can undergo processes like division or cell death.

 - Extracellular Matrix (ECM): The ECM is the environment surrounding the cells, and it plays a crucial role in maintaining tissue structure and facilitating cell communication.
 In the simulation, the ECM is responsible for providing cells with vital nutrients and oxygen, as well as regulating chemo-concentrations.
 The ECM has a grid-based structure that stores values such as nutrient levels, oxygen availability, and chemotherapy drug concentrations at each tissue location.
 These values can change over time, impacting cell behavior and survival.